Jhoacin3/Jhoacin3/README.md

-### Console.WriteLine("Hello, Welcome to my perfil and i´m a student") 👋
+### Console.log("Hello, Welcome to my perfil and i´m a student") 👋

 - I´m a passionate web development student looking to learn and grow in the exciting world of web application development.
 My main focus is back-end web development.

 ### Skills 🎯

 - Programming languages ​​(Basic): PHP and  JS.
-- Frameworks and tools: Laravel and  MySQL.
+- Frameworks and tools: MySQL...

 ### Contact 📌